Kyiv Independence Day Parade: 2018

 The 2018 parade took place on the occasion of the 27th anniversary of Ukraine's independence, as well as the centennial anniversary of the founding of the Ukrainian People's Republic.
 The parade was expected to demonstrate more than 200 new models military hardware in the mobile column.

 The Ukrainian military included a battalion of 120 female military personnel in the parade for the first time since its inception.
 The unit comprised cadets from the Taras Shevchenko National University Military Institute and the Military Institute of Telecommunications and Information Technologies.
 Their appearance as they marched along Khreshchatyk was greeted with loud applause from the spectators.

 The parade was also the first to use "Glory to Ukraine" and "Glory to the Heroes" as the official greeting of the parade formations.
-Similar to the previous year's parade, the parade also included 15 contingents from NATO armed services as an expression of gratitude for their assistance and support to all the men and women of the armed forces, active and reserve.
 Also, a number of Armed Forces units were granted unit honorifics honoring Ukrainian War of Independence figures and battles and important Ukrainian military heroes.

+2019

+The Independence Day in 2019 was celebrated with two separate marches, one of which was unofficial.
+The new President Volodymyr Zelenskyy refused to hold a military parade, which provoked the disagreement of veteran and volunteer organizations, and already on July 10, the preparation of an alternative parade was announced.
+The active preparation for the alternative parade prompted the President to change his position and announce the preparation of official events called the "March of Dignity".